Borewit/node-strtok/README.md

 pick up where it left off.
 To make this task easier, `node-strtok` provides

-* Tokenizing primitives for common network datatypes (e.g. signed and unsigned integers in variois endian-nesses).
+* Tokenizing primitives for common network datatypes (e.g. signed and unsigned integers in various endian-nesses).
 * A callback-driven approach well suited to an asynchronous environment (e.g. to allow the application to asynchronously ask another party for information about what the next type should be)